 What poverty reduction advocates should know about the updated poverty measure

-  On February 24, Statistics Canada released the latest results from the Canadian Income Survey – the main dataset we use to track poverty.
-But this year’s edition also uses an updated version of Canada’s federally adopted poverty line — the market basket measure or MBM — to more accurately reflect the costs of living in Canada today.
+On September 8, Statistics Canada updated the Dimensions of Poverty Hub which tracks poverty trends using the official poverty line — the market basket measure or MBM — which has been rebased to more accurately reflect the costs of living in Canada today.

 So how does the new 2018-base MBM help us better understand poverty in Canada?

 At its core, the MBM looks at whether or not a family has enough money to pay for a basket of goods that represents a “basic standard of living” in Canada today.
 If a household’s disposable income is below the cost of the basket, they are in poverty.
 But the contents of this basket were last updated in 2008, and a lot has changed since then.
 For example, the basket now includes the cost of cell phone services but wrist watches have been removed.